-OUR OBJECTIVE Provide a place where anyone in the community can be physically active, connect with others and improve their health and wellbeing.
-KEY FUNCTIONS Aquatic facility Provide a safe, clean and well-maintained aquatic facility for clubs, groups and the community.
-Fitness services Enhance community health and wellbeing through the delivery of health and fitness services.
-Swimming school Provision of a high-quality and valued Learn to Swim program which offers social inclusion, health, wellbeing, education and safety outcomes to the community.
-Creche services Provide a safe, healthy and stimulating creche service to support operations of the Beatty Park Leisure Centre.
-Retail shop Operate a retail store to provide aquatic and fitness related goods and services to Beatty Park users and the wider community.
-Community facility management Ensure facilities and groups have the support and infrastructure to grow and support the community.
+Our objective To provide a place where anyone in our community can be physically active, connect with others and improve their health and wellbeing.
+Key Functions Aquatic Facility Provide a safe, clean and well-maintained aquatic facility for clubs, groups and the community.
+Fitness Services Enhance community health and wellbeing through the delivery of health and fitness services.
+Swimming School Provision of a high quality and valued Learn to Swim program which offers social inclusion, health, wellbeing, education and safety outcomes to the community.
+Creche Services Provide a safe, healthy and stimulating crèche service to support operations of the Beatty Park Leisure Centre.
+Retail Shop Operate a retail store to provide aquatic and fitness related goods and services to Beatty Park users and the wider community.
+Community Facility Management Ensuring that facilities and groups have the support and infrastructure to grow and support the community.

-SERVICE AREA DELIVERABLES 2022/23 2023/24 2024/25 2025/26 SCP ALIGNMENT Delivery of Beatty Park facilities infrastructure renewal program. ~ ~ ~ ~ Connected Community; Thriving Places; Accessible City; Innovative and Accountable Development of a long-term approach to preserve and protect the history and heritage of the grandstand and other major elements of the site. \$50,000 ~ ~ ~ Innovative and Accountable Implementation of City Property Management Framework for clubs and community groups, improve customer experience in hire of halls, reserves and facilities, optimise facility utilisation and club grants. ~ ~ ~ ~ Connected Community; Thriving Places; Innovative and Accountable Vincent Leisure Program - identify optimal suite of leisure solutions across City of Vincent. ~ ~ > Thriving Places; Innovative and Accountable Beatty Park and City facilities energy feasibility study.
-Image: A second s Innovative and Accountable Celebrate the 60th anniversary of Beatty Park Leisure Centre with the community, leverage the event for Beatty Park 2062 major project community consultation. \$40,000 Connected Community; Thriving Places
+Service Area Deliverables 2022/2023 2023/2024 2024/2025 2025/2026 SCP Alignment Delivery of Beatty Park Facilities infrastructure Renewal program. ~ v √ Connected Community; Thriving Places; Accessible City; Innovative & Accountable Development of a long-term approach to preserve and protect the history and heritage of the grandstand and other major elements of the site. \$50,000 ~ ✓ Innovative & Accountable Implementation of City Property Management Framework for clubs and community groups; Improve customer experience in hire of halls, reserves and facilities; Optimise facility utilisation.
+Every club grant. ✓ √ Connected Community; Thriving Places; Innovative & Accountable Vincent Leisure Program - identify optimal suite of leisure solutions across City of Vincent. ~ · · ✓ Thriving Places; Innovative & Accountable Beatty Park and City facilities energy feasibility study.
+1 Innovative & Accountable Celebrate the 60th anniversary of Beatty Park Leisure Centre with the community.
+Leverage the event for Beatty Park 2062 major project community consultation. \$40,000 Connected Community; Thriving Places